An employer’s support toolkit for people with chronic health conditions and pain

 Hear in her own words how she went on to get a job for the first time in her life, and feels more confident in her ability to manage her pain.

-Rather than making anyone start or return to work before they’re ready, personalised help from a specialist social prescribing link worker supports people in the self-management of their pain or persistent physical symptoms, enabling them to find the space and energy for more meaningful activity in their lives, including steps towards work.
+Rather than making anyone start or return to work before they’re ready, personalised help from a specialist social prescribing link worker supported people in the self-management of their pain or persistent physical symptoms, enabling them to find the space and energy for more meaningful activity in their lives, including steps towards work.

 What is chronic pain?